 What Should I Do While Still at Home?

-Although you and the others will be vaccinated, we ask that you carefully monitor the manner of your interactions with other people in the two weeks prior to your trip, to do everything you can to ensure you are not carrying the coronavirus.
+- Cut Down and Caution Your Interactions Two Weeks Prior to Travel: Although you and the others will be vaccinated, we ask that you carefully monitor the manner of your interactions with other people in the two weeks prior to your trip, to do everything you can to ensure you are not carrying the coronavirus.
 For example, avoid large gatherings indoors.